 The Marshlands Museum offers a rich cultural and natural heritage of the Downriver/Lake Erie shore region through exhibits and interpretive programs.
 The history of waterfowl hunting is brought to life with artifacts and photos featuring all phases from boats to decoys.
-The museum needs the interpretive exhibits to be updated.
+The museum needs updated interpretive exhibits.
 Furthermore, building improvements and site improvements include removal of the exterior patio wall and replacement of the exterior lighting.